+3.2.
 A stall was manned by the Steering Group at the village fete in early September 2016.
 The stall was advertised by flyers in the week leading up to the event.
 One was delivered to each household within the village.
 This was the first opportunity for the Steering Group to explain the purpose of the Neighbourhood Plan process and its significance in the light of the recently published draft Local Plan, the Vale of Aylesbury Local Plan, proposed and subsequently withdrawn by Aylesbury Vale District Council.
-Copies of the draft Local Plan and the Community Led Plan were made available to interested villagers, together with information about the neighbourhood plan process.
-Given the poor weather on the day, many villagers sought refuge in the village hall and were invited to write down their views on their priorities for development in the village, including of course, if they felt that there should be no further development.
-This led to a good response from dozens of villagers, summarised and subsequently posted on the Parish Council website.
+Copies of the draft Local Plan and the community led plan were made available to interested villagers, together with information about the neighbourhood plan process.
+Given the poor weather on the day, many villagers sought refuge in the village, including of course, if they felt that there should be no further development.
+This led to a good response which was summarised and subsequently posted on the Parish Council website.